salvillalon45/salvillalon45/README.md

 # Greetings 👋🏽!

 ## 👨‍💻 About Me
-My name is Salvador Villalon and I am a Software Engineer.
-I am from Calexico, CA 🔥.
-I am currently working at Accenture as an Advanced Application Engineering Senior Analyst.
+My name is Salvador Villalon and I am a Software Engineer from Calexico, CA 🔥.

 ## 🔭 Currently Working On
 I have been working at [Accenture](https://www.accenture.com/us-en) since 2021.
 Through Accenture, I have worked for several clients such as